Retirement Village Contracts

 - You are informed every step of the way.

 - We provide written Retirement Village contract advices in plain English.

 - Specialising in conveyancing and retirement village contracts on the Central Coast and throughout NSW.
 We have local knowledge and expertise and can provide advice on your retirement property no matter where you are located including Gosford, Wyong, Woy Woy, Toukley, Erina, Avoca, Kincumber, and Terrigal.

-Should you be interested in selling your retirement village property, we can also assist you with the legal proceedings involving the sale of your property including translating your contract into simple English, informing you of your legal rights and assisting you in retrieving your bond.
-All while providing professional and efficient service.
+Should you be interested in selling your retirement village property, we can also assist you with the legal proceedings involving the sale of your property including translating your contract into simple English, informing you of your legal rights and vetting the Village’s calculation of the final payout figure.

 What is a retirement village?

 The NSW Government considers a retirement village to be ‘A residential complex predominantly or exclusively occupied by residents who are aged over 55 years, or who have retired from full-time employment, where residents have entered into a contract with the operator of the village, either to occupy the premises and/or receive services’.

 The costs involved in a retirement village contract vary between villages, however some of the costs that may be involved are:

 - Up-front fees.
 Eg. The purchase price of the property.